lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/exporter/odvdbjsonexporter/help.md

 Overview
 -----
-The ODVDBJSONExporter is an exporter plugin which exports data from the database.
+The ODVDBJSONExporter is an exporter plugin which exports data from the database into a JSON file.

 Data example
 -----